Pittsburgh PA Motorcycle Accident Attorney

 Neither Pennsylvania nor Ohio laws require riders to wear a helmet.
 However, motorcyclists are strongly encouraged to wear helmets, as they drastically reduce the risk of serious and fatal brain injury.
 Brain injuries, other body injuries and fatalities from motorcycle accidents are at an all-time high in both Pennsylvania and Ohio.
 Many times a negligent driver is to blame.
 If you fail to wear a motorcycle helmet, this may negatively affect your personal injury case in Pittsburgh.
 An attorney can help you defend your rights, helmet or no helmet.

-Dallas understands how important your bike is to you.
+Attorney Dallas Hartman understands how important your bike is to you.
 We understand how serious injuries can occur from a motorcycle accident, especially if the victim was not wearing a helmet.
 If you or a loved one has suffered serious injury from a motorcycle accident or if you have lost a loved one, Dallas will fight to get you the compensation you deserve and help you take care of medical bills and other expenses incurred because of the accident.

 Damages or financial compensation, available in a motorcycle accident case can include:

 - Lost wages and capacity to earn

 - Disability or disfigurement

 For those who have lost their custom bike in a collision, we will fight for you to have it restored if possible.
 If not, we will fight to get you the maximum amount of compensation possible.
 If a loved one has lost their life after a fatal motorcycle accident, contact our Pittsburgh wrongful death lawyers for compassionate support and expert legal help handling your case.

 How to Prove Negligence in Your Motorcycle Accident Claim